 Michael and Melissa Colantuoni

-Michael and Melissa Colantuoni settled in Raleigh in 2009 after following Michael’s executive finance occupation to Boston, San Jose, Colorado and Ohio.
+Michael and Melissa Colantuoni, along with their two children Anderson and Ashleigh, settled in Raleigh in 2009 after following Michael’s executive finance occupation to Boston, San Jose, Colorado and Ohio.
 Michael completed his high-tech business career at AT&T, where he was in charge of finance, planning and strategy.
-For more than a decade, Melissa has been director of finance and administration at The Hive Group, a visualization-based data discovery company.
-Michael serves on the Board of the Frankie Lemmon Foundation.
-Melissa is actively involved with the Raleigh Giving Party, supporting various local charities, and their children, Anderson and Ashleigh, spread the message of the Children’s Flight of Hope inside their schools.
+For more than a decade, Melissa has been director of finance and administration at Visual Action Software, a visualization-based data discovery company.
+Michael serves on the Board of the Frankie Lemmon Foundation and Melissa is actively involved with the Raleigh Giving Party, and both support many other local charities.

 Duane and Margo Fitch created Iceworks as a holding company for their investment in the Carolina Hurricanes in June 2012.
 Originally from Michigan, Duane and Margo relocated their family to North Carolina in 1982, after Duane completed medical school at the University of Michigan and accepted a fellowship in gastroenterology at the University of North Carolina at Chapel Hill.
 He is board certified in internal medicine and gastroenterology, and he serves as President and CEO of Wilson Digestive Disease Center, which provides diagnostic procedures and treatment for patients statewide.
 Margo is the CFO of Wilson Digestive Disease Center and a registered nurse.
 Duane and Margo have three children; Max, a graduate of the UNC Chapel Hill Kenan-Flagler Business School, serves as Managing Partner of Iceworks; Adam, a graduate of North Carolina State University and owner/operator of AMA Landscape Design; and Adrienne, a student of fashion and textile development at North Carolina State University.